alexandrubb23/alex-blog/public/api/posts/javascript/mastering-promiseall-effective-parallel-execution-of-promises-in-javascript.md

 date: '2023-05-22'
 ---

-In this article we will discuss about `Promis.all()`.
+In this article we will discuss about `Promise.all()`.
 What is it and how we can implement our own.

 ## JavaScript Promise.all